 SYSTEM OF INTERNAL CONTROL AND COMPLIANCE PROCESS

 The Group maintains a system of internal control that serves to safeguard its assets; identify and manage risk; ensure compliance with statutory and regulatory requirements; and to ensure operational results are closely monitored and substantial variances are promptly explained.

 The Board convenes meetings on quarterly basis in order to maintain full and effective supervision.
-The Chief Executive Officer, being the principal channel of communication between the Board and the management, will lead the presentation of Board papers and provide comprehensive explanation on main issues.
+The Executive Director, being the principal channel of communication between the Board and the management, will lead the presentation of Board papers and provide comprehensive explanation on key issues.
 In arriving at any decisions based on recommendations by management and the Audit Committee, a thorough deliberation and discussion by the Board is a prerequisite.

 - An organizational structure with clearly defined lines of responsibility and relevant authority has been set up for the Group.